 - 1 Fuji apple, cored and cut into 1/4-inch-thick slices

-- Heat the oven to 400°.
-Transfer the wings and marinade into a medium Dutch oven and bring to a boil.
-Cover the pot, and bake until the chicken wings are tender, about 30 minutes.
-Remove the pot from the oven, uncover, and using tongs, transfer the chicken wings to a foil-lined baking sheet.
-Reserve 2 tablespoons of the cooking liquid and discard the rest.
+- Transfer the wings and marinade to a medium Dutch oven, set over medium-high heat, and bring to a boil.
+Cover the pot, transfer to the oven, and bake until the chicken is tender, about 30 minutes.
+Remove the pot from the oven, uncover, and use tongs to transfer the wings to the lined baking sheet.
+Reserve 2 tablespoons of the wing-cooking liquid and discard the rest.

 - Preheat the broiler.
 Broil the wings, flipping once, until browned and crispy all over, 8–10 minutes.